NexusMutual/docs/docs/overview/cover-products/eth-staking-cover.md

 1. Once the losses have been calculated, your organization can file a claim in the Nexus Mutual user interface.
 2. You will submit a calculation of losses by providing a file of impacted validators and their losses by slot/epoch.
     * This should equal the claim amount being requested after the deductible is accounted for.
-3. Claims assessors can then reference this information against [beaconcha.in](https://beaconcha.in/) or [rated.network](https://www.rated.network/?network=mainnet&view=pool) to verify the loss calculations.
+3. Claim assessors can then reference this information against [beaconcha.in](https://beaconcha.in/) or [rated.network](https://www.rated.network/?network=mainnet&view=pool) to verify the loss calculations.

 For a review of the claims assessment process, see the [Claims Assessment](/protocol/claims-assessment) section.